Skip to main content

 ⚠️ Key Points to Keep in Mind

-• Verify information on your own: Don't trust the first answer you get.
-If an employee gives you directions, try to confirm them with your airline's app or with the information screens.
+• Verify information on your own: don't blindly trust the first answer you get.
+If an employee gives you directions, try to confirm them with your airline's app or the information screens.

-• Be patient, but be firm: If you have a problem, you will likely have to insist to get a solution.
+• Be patient, but firm: if you have a problem, you'll likely have to insist to get a solution.
 Stay calm, but don't hesitate to ask to speak with a supervisor if the treatment is unacceptable.

-• Beware of bad advice: Some travelers report being misinformed by airport staff, from the location of services to taxi prices, resulting in wasted time and money.
+• Beware of bad advice: some travelers report having been misinformed by airport staff, from the location of services to taxi prices, resulting in wasted time and money.

-• Document everything: If you have a serious problem with an employee (especially from an airline or TSA), try to get their name or identification number.
-Frustration is high, but having concrete data is the only way for a subsequent complaint to have any effect.
+• Document everything: if you have a serious problem with an employee (especially from an airline or TSA), try to get their name or identification number.
+Having concrete data is the most effective way for a later complaint to have any effect.

-Located throughout concourses D, E, H, and J, including the main desk on level 2 of concourse E, near the airport hotel.
-Open from 6:00 am to 10:00 pm.
+Located on Level 2 of Concourses D, E, H, and J, including the main counter near the airport hotel in Concourse E. Open from 6:00am to 10:00pm.

 - Multilingual tourist and airport information